f-mohammadi/Stitching/README.md

 The output will be the stitched result and .mat file that contains tile positions, and the number of extracted,  matched, and inlier features for all tiles.
 Translation parameters.
 Graph weights, RMSE value, pairwise registration time, global alignment time,

-# Global Image Stitching

-This MATLAB script is designed to stitch a set of images together to create a single panoramic image.
-It implements global alignment algorithms such as Minimum Spanning Tree (MST) and Shortest Path Spanning Tree (SPT) for aligning the images.

 ## Usage